-- Be welcoming and inviting to children and adults by encouraging interaction and providing opportunities for good communication between home and school - Reflect cultural and racial diversity - Support and challenge learning by ensuring appropriate resources are accessible for the children, encouraging them to be independent in different areas of learning, including ICT - Remind children that they are working towards personal goals and targets in their learning - Celebrate achievement and value effort in the display and presentation of children's current learning across the curriculum. - Help raise self-esteem and confidence - Be stimulating and thought provoking with the use of interactive displays and resources and different zones within each classroom, which encourage children to explore, investigate and play - Be warm, comfortable and clean with the provision of suitable, functional furniture and fittings - · Create an environment where children feel they belong and can foster a sense of pride within it - Be safe and hazard free, both emotionally and physically - Encourage co-operative and collaborative learning and good working relationships, through the flexible use of space and the ability to adapt to whole class, group and individual learning - Promote an appropriate atmosphere for learning that reflects the school's vision and policies for Marking and Feedback; Display; and Behaviour - Be well organised and uncluttered, using available space to best advantage
+- Be welcoming and inviting to children and adults by encouraging interaction and providing opportunities for good communication between home and school - Be vocabulary rich with effective use of Learning Walls. - · Reflect cultural and racial diversity - Support and challenge learning by ensuring appropriate resources are accessible for the children, encouraging them to be independent in different areas of learning, including ICT - Remind children that they are working towards personal goals and targets in their learning - Celebrate achievement and value effort in the display and presentation of children's current learning across the curriculum. - Help raise self-esteem and confidence and encourage independence through the use of the 5 B's. - Be stimulating and thought provoking with the use of interactive displays and resources and different zones within each classroom, which encourage children to explore, investigate and play - Be warm, comfortable and clean with the provision of suitable, functional furniture and fittings - · Create an environment where children feel they belong and can foster a sense of pride within it - · Be safe and hazard free, both emotionally and physically - Encourage co-operative and collaborative learning and good working relationships, through the flexible use of space and the ability to adapt to whole class, group and individual learning - Promote an appropriate atmosphere for learning that reflects the school's vision and policies for Marking and Feedback; Display; and Behaviour - Be well organised and uncluttered, using available space to best advantage